 It is best practice from a health and safety and safeguarding perspective to have 2 members of staff present.
 When this is not possible, staff should complete the intimate care record and sign it with one signature.
 Ensuring that the date and time are recorded accurately.
 They should find a member of SLT if any difficulties/challenges have occurred during the procedure.
-Intimate care procedures (ICP) will be carried out in the toilet area within their key stage, or the children in the sunflower room use the toilets in the foundation classroom
+Intimate care procedures (ICP) will be carried out in the toilet area within their key stage, the children in the sunflower room use the toilets within the room.